 In the model, connect the three blocks as shown.

 In the Histogram block, set the properties as follows.

 Set Number of bins to

 Check Running histogram.

-In the Random Number block, set the Sample
+In the Random Number block, set the Sample time to

-In the model, click Run.
+On the Simulation tab of the model, click Run.

 To open the Array Plot viewer and see the histogram of the signal, double-click the Array Plot block.
 The histogram takes the form of a normal distribution curve.